 Action: Work on an easier retrospective that still involve people, but reduce time and make it more straightforward.

-We liked: we keep in touch with every people of every team.
+We liked it: we keep in touch with every people on every team.
 It’s cool to be together.

 We disliked: takes too much time, too messy, and too many topics were proposed.

 Based on the feedback we got from previous retrospectives, the goal was to limit input topics, to reduce time, and to enhance interactions.